core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Authentication Credentials ## {#sec-pub-key-format}

 The authentication credentials of the endpoints in a group MUST be encoded according to the format used in the group, as indicated by the Authentication Credential Format parameter in the Common Context (see {{ssec-common-context-authcred-format}}).
-The authentication credential of the Group Manager SHOULD be encoded according to that same format.
 The format of authentication credentials MUST provide the public key and a comprehensive set of information related to the public key algorithm, including, e.g., the used elliptic curve (when applicable).

    If Group Encryption Algorithm in the Common Context is not set (see {{ssec-common-context-cs-enc-alg}}), then the public key algorithm is the Pairwise Key Agreement Algorithm used in the group (see {{ssec-common-context-dh-alg}}), else the Signature Algorithm used in the group (see {{ssec-common-context-cs-alg}}).